rydmike/flex_color_scheme/README.md

    );
 ```

-This example starts with the **deep blue sea** scheme, and the example image below show the new feature included from
+This example starts with the **deep blue sea** scheme.
+The example image below show the new feature included from
 version 1.1.0, with correctly themed system navigation bar on Android devices.
 (Some older example screenshots
 further below have not been updated to include this feature.)